 The annual fee is charged only to drivers choosing to maintain unlimited lifetime personal injury protection benefits in their car insurance policies.
 Drivers who choose lower coverage limits under Michigan’s revised no-fault insurance law avoid the fee altogether.

-State Rep. John Roth, of Traverse City, has announced upcoming opportunities for people in Grand Traverse County to meet with their state representative and share their questions or concerns.
+State Rep. John Roth, of Traverse City, has announced an upcoming opportunity for people in Grand Traverse County to meet with their state representative and share their questions or concerns on Friday, March 18.